 Aside from dogmatism, theists have a two-pronged set of incentives that serve to lessen the worth of any apparent moral act on their behalf.
 If I am threatened into behaving in a good manner then I am at best amoral, because I am not acting with free will.
 If you believe that a supreme god is going to punish you (in hell) or deny you life (annihilation) if you misbehave, it is like being permanently threatened into behaving well.
 In addition, if you believe there is some great reward for behaving well, then your motives for good behavior are more selfish.
 An Atheist who does not believe in heaven and hell is potentially more moral, for he acts without these added factors.
 Most atheists who do not believe in divine judgement, and most theists who do, act morally.
 Some of both groups act consistently immorally.
 The claim that belief in God is essential or aids moral behavior is wrong, and any amusing theistic claim that they have "better" morals, despite acting under a reward and punishment system, is deeply questionable.
 Who is more moral?
 Those who act for the sake of goodness itself, or those who do good acts under the belief that failure to do so results in hell?

-Take as an example the lesson being taught in Proverbs 6:20-35 (See: Proverbs Chapter 6: 1.0.
-Proverbs chapter 6 (35 verses)).
+Take as an example the lesson being taught in Proverbs 6:20-35 (See: Proverbs Chapter 6: 3.0.
+Proverbs 6:20-35 - Warnings against those who commit adultery).
 It is about the reason for not committing adultery but it does not mention the suffering caused to other people's married lives, nor the immorality of the act: It solely talks about the seriousness of revenge that the husband might exact, and, about the importance of looking after your own skin.
 Even when giving good advice, it seems the Bible manages to miss the point of moral thought!

 A good test of whether or not a person truly believes that God is necessary for morality is to ask them what immoral behaviour they would suddenly engage in if they ceased believing.